 The American Academy of Pediatrics recommends exclusive breastfeeding for six months (no other foods) followed by continued breastfeeding as complimentary foods are introduced with continuation of breastfeeding for one year or longer as mutually desired by mother and infant.
 Exclusively breastfed infants should be given a Vitamin D supplement.
-Your pediatrician will be prescribing this supplement at the first visit.
+Your pediatrician may prescribe this supplement at the first visit.

 We are here to support you through this process.
-If you have any questions or are having trouble with your breastfeeding, please contact our office or the doctor on-call.
+If you have any questions or are having trouble with your breastfeeding, contact the office or the doctor on-call.
 The U.S. Department of Health and Human Services Office on Women's Health "An Easy Guide to Breastfeeding" is an excellent guide for breastfeeding mothers.
-Additional information can be obtained at La Leche League breastfeeding support: (www.lalecheleague.org) or 1-800-525-3243.
+For additional information, visit the La Leche League breastfeeding support website at lalecheleague.org, the Live Love Lactation Facebook page, or call the McLeod Lactation Team at (843) 777-6667.